Gluten Free Guide to Fast Food & Fast Casual Chains

 Shake Shack

-They have a solid gluten free bun that holds together pretty well and I do love the flavors in the smoke shack burger.
-Unfortunately they do not have a dedicated frier, so the fries are subject to cross-contamination even though the raw they are gluten free.
+Shake Shack has a solid gluten free bun that holds together pretty well, or you can order it bunless.
+Unfortunately they do not have a dedicated fryer, so the fries are subject to cross-contamination even though when raw they are gluten free.
 I haven’t personally had a reaction, but that doesn’t mean you won’t.
+My go-to is the Smoke Shack burger as I love a little spicy kick!
+And for some extra nutrition, add fresh avocado.

 Some reminders: